-TotalEnergies has therefore identified the main risks and challenges linked to its activities.
-As part of its statement of non-financial performance, these are listed in the introduction to the sections relating to social information, health, safety, the environment, climate, human rights, the fight against corruption and tax evasion, societal policy and relations with contractors and suppliers.
+TotalEnergies has thus identified the main risks and challenges linked to its activities.
+As part of its statement of non-financial performance, these are listed in the introduction to the sections relating to health, safety, climate change, the environment, social information, human rights, the fight against corruption and tax evasion, societal policy and relations with sub-contractors and suppliers.

-For each of the challenges identified, the Company has deployed policies and operational actions with quantitative and qualitative objectives aimed at minimizing negative impacts and maximizing positive impacts of its operations from an economic, social and environmental perspective.
+For each of the challenges identified, the Company has deployed policies and operational action plans with quantitative and qualitative objectives aimed to minimize the negative impacts and maximize the positive impacts of its operations from an economic, social and environmental perspective.

-TotalEnergies has therefore identified the main risks and challenges linked to its activities.
+TotalEnergies has thus identified the main risks and challenges linked to its activities.
 As part of its statement of non-financial performance, these are listed in the introduction to the sections relating to:

-It is around safety, TotalEnergies’ value, in accordance with the strictest standards and with regard to health that the operational measures and indicators used to manage the Company’s activities are based.
+It is around safety, core value of the Company, in accordance with the strictest standards and with regard to health that the operational measures and indicators used to manage the Company’s activities are based.

 The activities of TotalEnergies involve health and safety risks for its employees, contractors, and residents in the vicinity of its industrial sites.
 Furthermore, certain products marketed by TotalEnergies may present risks for the health and safety of consumers.